yogeshpv/python-intro/notes/notes.md

 ### Counter and defaultdict

 You are very often using dictionaries to count things or where the type is always the same.
-In the module 'collections' there are a couple useful datatypes.
+In the module `collections` there are a couple useful datatypes.
 Let's say you want to get a count of the number of occurrences of each character in a string.
 You could do this:

 ```python
 letter_count = {}